AgentDual/SNKRX/README.md

 - Bomber does 50% more dmg and lvl 3 gives area size and dmg a buff of 150% instead of 100%
 - Beastmaster-Attacks 50% faster and lvl 3 spawns 5 critters on contact instead of 4
 - Artificer spawns an automation every 5 seconds instead of 6, automations move and shoot faster at lvl 3 and explodes into 12 projectiles
-- Carver spawns trees/totems 50% faster and spawns healing orbs three times as fast instead of two time at lvl 3
+- Carver spawns trees/totems 50% faster
 - Cannonneer is tier 3
 - Flagellant has 5x health at lvl 3
 - Psykeeper spawns healing orbs when it loses 20% of it's health, not 25 and lvl 3 does 3x dmg on contact instead of 2x